HypeCheck

 What It Doesn't Do

-Won't boost endurance performance — a meta-analysis found no significant benefit for Swiss chard specifically among nitrate-rich foods.
-Not proven to detox your body.
-No clinical evidence it improves heart health, blood pressure, or blood sugar as a supplement.
-Don't confuse 'rich in nutrients as a food' with 'proven to work as a pill or powder.'
+Won't boost endurance or athletic performance — a meta-analysis found no benefit for Swiss chard specifically.
+Not a proven detox agent.
+No evidence it supports heart health, blood sugar, or weight loss as a supplement.
+Don't assume 'natural' means safe — it caused acute kidney failure in one documented case.

 Evidence-Based Benefits